sudoentropy/machine/README.md

 # machine_woman
-learning all bout dem tensors boy
+learning all about the tensors

 Q: What is Machine Woman?
 A: She is one of the best DJs of ALL TIME, check her out: